Wilhelmus: Origins of melody

-The melody of "Wilhelmus" was borrowed from a well-known Roman Catholic French song titled Autre chanson de la ville de Chartres assiégée par le prince de Condé (Note: Translated as "Another Song of the Town of Chartres Besieged by the Prince of Condé".) (or Chartres in short).
-This song ridiculed the failed Siege of Chartres in 1568 by the Huguenot (Protestant) Prince de Condé during the French Wars of Religion.
-However, the triumphant contents of "Wilhelmus" differ greatly from the content of the original song, making it subversive at several levels.
-Thus, the Dutch Protestants had taken over an anti-Protestant song, and adapted it into propaganda for their own agenda.
-In that way, "Wilhelmus" was typical for its time: it was common practice in the 16th century for warring groups to steal each other's songs in order to rewrite them.
+The melody of "Wilhelmus" is a contrafactum of the Catholic French song Autre chanson de la ville de Chartres assiégée par le prince de Condé (Note: Translated as "Another Song of the Town of Chartres Besieged by the Prince of Condé".) (or Chartres in short).
+This original song ridiculed the failed Siege of Chartres in 1568 by the Protestant (Huguenot) prince Louis I. In an act of musical warfare, the “Wilhelmus” replaced the mockery of one Protestant prince with a triumphant tribute to another—William of Orange—effectively reversing an anti-Protestant satire into a pro-Protestant anthem.